 This post was originally written in 2017, has been updated several times, and now is updated again to reflect the latest changes with Zoom vs. WebinarJam.

 “Which is the best webinar tool?”

 I get asked this question a lot.
-If you have ever felt overwhelmed by choice, I think this post is going to help you because I’m going to break down the pros and cons to help you figure out which is the best webinar tool and then also declare MY personal winner.
+If you have ever felt overwhelmed by choice, I think this post is going to help you because I break down the pros and cons to help you figure out which is the best webinar tool and then also declare MY personal winner.